jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+inputs seem to work so far at least on ios...

+test radio, toggle, custom stepper

 input customization in shadow root and passed in as var of course --bar-height bar-background, etc

 tree shake ionic core css and js --